 I was missing simple drill practice to "warm up" skills before a game until I discovered Google Slides.
 I love it so much that I dedicated an entire page to it.

-If you have powerpoint, these are awesome during screen share time.
+If you have PowerPoint, these are awesome during screen share time.
+All games listed below are free!

 - Check connection before the session begins